jbug-brasil/ub-java-cli/README.md

 # Urban Dictionary Java Client
-Urban Dictionary API to use within your Java applications
+Urban Dictionary Client to use within your Java applications